MuhtasimTanmoy/notebook/books/linkers and loaders.md

 A1 34 12 00 00 mov a,%eax
 A3 00 00 00 00 mov %eax,b

-Each instruction contains a one-byte operation code followed by a four- byte address.
-The first instruction has a reference to 1234 (byte reversed, since the x86 uses a right to left byte order) and the second a reference to zero since the location of b is unknown.
+Each instruction contains a one-byte operation code followed by a four-byte address.
+The first instruction has a reference to 1234 (byte reversed since the x86 uses a right-to-left byte order) and the second is a reference to zero since the location of b is unknown.

 Now assume that the linker links this code so that the section in which a is located is relocated by hex 10000 bytes, and b turns out to be at hex 9A12.
 The linker modifies the code to be: